dataArtisans/flink-training-web/devEnvSetup.md

 #### Build your Flink quickstart project

-In order to test the generated project and to download all required dependencies run the following command in the `flink-java-project` (`flink-scala-project` for Scala projects) folder.
+In order to test the generated project and to download all required dependencies run the following command in the `flink-java-project` folder (or the `flink-scala-project` folder for Scala projects).

 ~~~bash
 mvn clean package